donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 SFN_ACTIVITY_ARN = activity_arns['inventory-rollback']
 ```

 After that, the service will get input from the previous process, and update the `inventory_rollback` and `inventory_result` payloads.
-These two properties will have no effect in the state machine, because it is only necessary to implement a compensating transaction to undo the previous process.
+These two properties will have no effect in the state machine, because it is only to implement a sample of compensating transaction to undo the previous process.

 ```python
 input_payload = json.loads(response["input"])